 2. Which Chords are in Which Keys

-This is another one of those things that gets overlooked by guitar players, especially of the rock and blues variety, as we’re used to playing in five or six different keys and barely need to worry about the others.
+This is another one of those holes in your playing that gets overlooked by guitar players, especially of the rock and blues variety, as we’re used to playing in five or six different keys and barely need to worry about the others.
 This isn’t a problem if you at least know the chords in those keys, but a lot of players don’t.
 Make a point of learning which chords are in which keys.
 You can make this more interesting by learning a song that uses all the chords from a specific key.
 The song, ‘White Flag’ by Dido, while not a guitar classic, will help you remember all the chords in the key of F Major/D Minor because a) it contains all of them, and b) it’s horrendously catchy.
 Check out songkeyfinder.com to find songs in other keys that will help you remember the chords in the key.
 Knowing which chords are in which keys will supercharge your modal playing and help you resolve your scale choices much faster when you go to improvise.

-As I mentioned in point 1, a serious study of intervals and their locations on the fretboard will do wonders for your playing.
+As I mentioned in point 1, a serious study of intervals and their locations on the fretboard will do wonders for any holes in your playing.
 It allows you to break free from patterns and start using chord, arpeggio and scale formulas to navigate your way around the fretboard.
 For example, if you wanted to learn an exotic scale such as the Hungarian Minor, you could simply apply the scale’s formula (1, 2, b3, #4, 5, b6, 7) to the fretboard instead of having to learn a ton of new patterns.
 From the scale’s formula, you’d also see that the only difference between this scale and the harmonic minor scale is the #4.

 Check out our Melodic Soloing in 10 Days book for an intensive intervals workout.

 4. Chord Shape Overload